 Best eCommerce SEO Book

-This really is the only book you need to buy to understand SEO for eCommerce.
+This really is the only book you need to buy to understand eCommerce SEO.
 Each year Adam Clarke puts out this SEO omnibus to explain the ever-shifting search algorithms that your business depends on.
 Luckily, he presents it in simple language for those of us who aren't SEO experts.
 The book covers major changes to search like Google's core updates and how to recover from penalties.
 It also includes tips on ranking for local search, how to get featured in the news, and finding the best keywords to drive business to your site.
 It truly is the go-to source for all things eCommerce SEO, even off page SEO for eCommerce.

 Best eCommerce Business Course